smallest hero image

 QUALIFICATIONS:

 The student intern will work remotely at Adkins Arboretum approximately 32 hours per week over 8 weeks.
 Requires using a personal vehicle to travel to Adkins Arboretum 4-5 days a week.
-Housing is NOT provided.
+On-campus housing will be available if desired.
+The ideal date of service is May 19th-July 11th.

 RESPONSIBILITIES: